molily/molily.de/_posts/2019-02-03-testing-angular-applications.md

 - A unit test that replaces the `CounterService` dependency with a fake.
 - An integration test that includes a real `CounterService`.

 This guide will demonstrate both.
 For your Components, you need to make a decision on an individual basis.
 These questions may guide you: Which type of test is more beneficial, more meaningful?
 Which test is easier (less costly) to set up and to maintain in the long run?

+### Service dependency integration test

-For our trivial `ServiceCounterComponent`, both unit and integration tests are relatively easy to set up.
-The `CounterService` has little logic and no further dependencies itself.
-It does not have side effects we wish to suppress in the testing environment, like HTTP requests.
+For the `ServiceCounterComponent`, the integration test is much easier to set up than the unit test.
+The trivial `CounterService` has little logic and no further dependencies.
+It does not have side effects we need to suppress in the testing environment, like HTTP requests.
 It only changes its internal state.

-Let us start with the **integration test** because it is almost identical to the `CounterComponent` test we have already written.
+The integration test looks almost identical to the `CounterComponent` test we have already written.

 ```typescript
 describe('ServiceCounterComponent: integration test', () => {